KiKoS0/Portable-Executable-Encryptor/README.md

 This build currently supports only x86 files.
 You could easily create a new section (header and data) with this program, encrypt an existing section data and inject code into a newly created section.
-The program also has a default decryption code(Xor and increment) that you could inject to make hide sections data and makes them decrypt at runtime.
+The program also has a default decryption code(Xor and increment) that you could inject to "hide" sections data and makes them decrypt at runtime.
 ## Warning
-Runtime decryption will only work on PEs that got linked with a static base address as the program doesn't replace the system loader.
+Runtime decryption will only work on PEs that got linked with a static base address.
 ```
 /FIXED
 /DYNAMICBASE:NO